anrahulananth/anrahulananth/README.md

 I design and develop responsive desktop and mobile web applications.
 I also like working on search engine optimisation, analytics.
 Most of my time is spent on reading tech articles 📰, playing video games 🎮, coding 💻.

-Currently I'm working as a Full Stack Engineer at Lowe's India!
+Currently I'm working as a Full Stack Engineer at Lowe's India

 I like to travel 🚋, go on hikes 🌄, binge-watch TV shows 📺, enjoy good music 🎵 and read books 📚.